LaviSchlyter/Distributed-Intelligent-Sytems/READ_ME.txt

 ------------------------------- LOCALIZATION CONTROLLER -----------------------------

+**localization_controller.c**
-In the *localization_controller.c*, we run a main file which computes the position of the robot of interest using odometry with the accelerometer as well and the wheel encoder but also the updated version which uses GPS coordinates at every second (NOTE: Starts at second =1 and not zero) for both odometries.
+We run a main file which computes the position of the robot of interest using odometry with the accelerometer as well and the wheel encoder but also the updated version which uses GPS coordinates at every second (NOTE: Starts at second =1 and not zero) for both odometries.

-Note: The localization is w.r.t to the world frame (for the directions) but w.r.t robot for the values.
-The frame used (where z points outside of the screen perpendicular to the plane) for position is depicted below.
-The values are taken w.r.t the robot. y
+## Calibrate accelerometer (localization_controller.c)
+In order to calibrate the accelerometer, that is to compute its bias, please follow the following instructions:
+1) Set the TIME_INIT_ACC = 120 at line 43
+2) Set the VERBOSE_CALIBRATION to "true" at line 46
+3) Change the trajectory at line 193 to 3 (It will keep the robot into position) and comment the other ones.
+4) A message will be printed with the mean accelerations in all directions which are then hardcoded from line 136-140
+5) Copy the values in line 137 to 140

+Note: The revelant frame used in this project for the robot is shown below (for a robot starting from the left).
+If the robot starts from the right (that is, it is heading to the left) the x axis is inverted.
+This is done in order to ease computation with relative positions.
+The angle is computed w.r.t the x-axis anti-clockwards for positive. y
 ^
 |